2000-Rahul/Stocks-sentiment-analysis/README.md

 ## Strip Unwanted URLs
 - URLs which have these unwanted words frequently are stripped ['maps','policies','preferences','accounts','support'].
 ## Summarize Articles
-- Articles have summarized by defining a function, in which tokenizers are encoded, numbers of words are limited.
+- Articles have summarized by defining a function, in which tokenizers are encoded and numbers of words are limited in each article.
 ## Pipeline
 - Pipelines are made of: